tarwn/lessthandot-hugo/blogs/content/posts/2013-10-01-stupid-me-3-building-the.md

 ID: 2162
 excerpt: |
   After over 6 months of silence, it is time again for another Stupid me™®©!
 For those unfamiliar with the concept:
-  Every time I do something “stupid”, which happens from time to time, I'll do a little blog post on what happened and how I solved it.
+  Every time I do something "stupid", which happens from time to time, I'll do a little blog post on what happened and how I solved it.
 The&hellip;
 url: /index.php/datamgmt/ssis/stupid-me-3-building-the/
 views:
   - 150710